ARC Raiders Renegade Guide: Best Upgrades & Attachments

 • Prioritize headshots whenever possible for maximum damage

-• Do not spam shots unless you have a highly upgraded weapon with optimal attachments
+• Don't spam shots unless you have a highly upgraded weapon with good attachments

 • Disengage from CQC rather than trying to win close-range fights